 The ideal hamster diet will include:

 - Commercial hamster pellets (not a muesli-style mix).
-You can buy these in pet shops or on our online pet store.
+You can buy these in pet shops.

 - Small amounts of fresh fruit, vegetables or herbs

 - Timothy hay.
 This is a special variety of hay that’s full of fibre and is ideal for small pets.
-You can buy it in pet shops or on our online pet store.
+You can buy it in pet shops.

 - Occasional treats, like nuts, boiled egg or mealworms.